 Individuals wishing to treat varicose veins for cosmetic or medical reasons now have a faster, less painful option for treatment.

-The minimally-invasive procedure for varicose veins, known as venous ablation, is now available at McLaren–Central Michigan’s Heart & Vascular Center in Mt.
-Pleasant.
+A minimally-invasive procedure for varicose veins, known as venous ablation, is now available at McLaren Central Michigan.
 The treatment uses radiofrequency energy to eliminate varicose veins, and unlike older techniques, most patients are up and walking immediately after the procedure, returning to normal activity the next day.

 Half of all Americans over 50, and two-thirds of women over 60, suffer from enlarged veins in the legs, and the problem is far more than cosmetic.
 The pain, swelling and leg fatigue caused by varicose veins can discourage an active lifestyle, and severe varicose veins can cause chronic infections and skin ulcerations.